9QIX/Google-IT-Automation-With-Python-Notes/I. Crash Course on Python/Week 2/III. Conditionals.md

 We can use the concept of **branching** to have our code alter its execution sequence depending on the values of variables.
 We can use an _if_ statement to evaluate a comparison.
 We start with the _if_ keyword, followed by our comparison.
 We end the line with a colon.
 The body of the _if_ statement is then indented to the right.
 If the comparison is _**True**_, the code inside the _if_ body is executed.
 If the comparison evaluates to _**False**__,_ then the code block is skipped and will not be run.

+# else Statements and the Modulo Operator

+We just covered the _if_ statement, which executes code if an evaluation is true and skips the code if it’s false.
+But what if we wanted the code to do something different if the evaluation is false?
+We can do this using the _else_ statement.
+The _else_ statement follows an _if_ block, and is composed of the keyword _else_ followed by a colon.
+The body of the _else_ statement is indented to the right, and will be executed if the above _if_ statement doesn’t execute.

+We also touched on the modulo operator, which is represented by the percent sign: **%**.
+This operator performs integer division, but only returns the remainder of this division operation.
+If we’re dividing 5 by 2, the quotient is 2, and the remainder is 1.
+Two 2s can go into 5, leaving 1 left over.
+So 5%2 would return 1.
+Dividing 10 by 5 would give us a quotient of 2 with no remainder, since 5 can go into 10 twice with nothing left over.
+In this case, 10%5 would return 0, as there is no remainder.